Bring your research to life at UEA.

-The Faculty of Social Sciences at the University of East Anglia, England, has an excellent internationally renowned research reputation with strong international and European links to universities, research institutes and research councils throughout the world.
+Postgraduate Research applications are now open in the Faculty of Social Sciences at the University of East Anglia, England, which has an outstanding international reputation for high quality research, with strong international links to universities, research institutes and research councils throughout the world.
 Researchers at UEA have extensive international networks and regularly engage with governments, policy advisers and other public and private sector organisations.

 The Faculty is divided into seven Schools – Economics, Education, International Development, Law, the Norwich Business School, Psychology and Social Work – all of which offer research degrees within the Social Science Graduate School.
 The Graduate School provides a research training and professional skills programme that is highly regarded and which attracts participants from across UEA, the SeNSS partnership and other subscribing institutions.

 UEA is an active member of the SeNSS ESRC Doctoral Training Partnership, which is comprised of ten leading universities undertaking ground-breaking research across the social sciences.
 UEA’s membership of SeNSS provides our postgraduates with a valuable source of training, development, and networking opportunities across the consortium, and beyond; as well as opportunities for postgraduate studentship funding (see below).

 Our research degrees offer you the opportunity to conduct high quality and impactful research under the supervision of internationally renowned academics and to develop research and transferable skills that will support your future career in academia, industry or elsewhere.

 Studentship funding is available from two main sources, the SeNSS ESRC Doctoral Training Partnership, and University of East Anglia studentships offered by the Faculty of Social Sciences or Schools.